 Maple grade consistency is crucial to food manufacturers, chefs and private label marketers.
 This is why Bascom Family Farms maintains the strictest grading standards in the maple manufacturing industry.

-While we grade maple by the basic five USDA grades, we also employ an even tougher blending and grading system.
-Bascom Family Farms' "seven-tier" grading standard produces 35 maple syrup grades that ensure each manufacturer gets the exact flavor profile they need.
+While we grade maple by the basic four USDA grades, we also employ an even tougher blending and grading system.
+Bascom Family Farms' "seven-tier" grading standard produces 28 maple syrup grades that ensure each manufacturer gets the exact flavor profile they need.
 Our "seven-tiered" maple grading standard is stringent and steadfast.
-It segregates the maple syrup by flavor profile for optimal quality assurance and consumer satisfaction.
+It segregates the maple syrup by flavor profile and color for optimal quality assurance and consumer satisfaction.
 We take this extra step because maple syrup (just like wine) varies slightly from grower to grower and from region to region every year.
 Our unique proprietary grading process allows us to formulate those subtleties out so manufacturers, private label marketers, the world's top chefs and leaders in the food service industry get a consistent product with the correct flavor profile every time.

 You can start by right-clicking the image below and downloading this infographic: